302 Taylor Health Science Center

 NURS 3300.
 Transcultural Nursing.
 3 Hours.

 An approved Global and Cultural Perspectives course.
 Prepares professional nursing students to provide culturally sensitive and culturally competent care to individuals, families, and communities, emphasizing the importance of understanding cultural diversity in order to promote appropriate health prevention, disease intervention activities, and teaching strategies.
 Includes self-evaluation, including biases and prejudices about other cultures and ethnic groups.
 Prerequisite: NURS 3100 (can be concurrently enrolled).
-FA, SP.
+FA, SP, SU.

 NURS 3400.
 Nursing Informatics.
 3 Hours.